-- 2.2 The traffic management schedule shall conform to the limitations specified in Sec 616 regarding lane closures, traffic shifts, road closures and other width, height and weight restrictions. - 2.3 The engineer shall be notified as soon as practical of any postponement due to weather, material or other circumstances. - 2.4 In order to ensure minimal traffic interference, the contractor shall schedule lane closures for the absolute minimum amount of time required to complete the work.
-Lanes shall not be closed until material is available for continuous construction and the contractor is prepared to diligently pursue the work until the closed lane is opened to traffic. - 2.5 Traffic Congestion.
+2.2 The traffic management schedule shall conform to the limitations specified in Sec 616 regarding lane closures, traffic shifts, road closures and other width, height and weight restrictions.

+2.3 The engineer shall be notified as soon as practical of any postponement due to weather, material or other circumstances.

+2.4 In order to ensure minimal traffic interference, the contractor shall schedule lane closures for the absolute minimum amount of time required to complete the work.
+Lanes shall not be closed until material is available for continuous construction and the contractor is prepared to diligently pursue the work until the closed lane is opened to traffic.

+2.5 Traffic Congestion.
 The contractor shall, upon approval of the engineer, take proactive measures to reduce traffic congestion in the work zone.
-The contractor shall immediately implement appropriate mitigation strategies whenever traffic congestion reaches an excess of 10 minutes to prevent congestion from escalating to 15 minute or above threshold.
-If disruption of the traffic flow occurs and traffic is backed up in queues of 15 minute delays or longer, then the contractor shall immediately review the construction operations which contributed directly to disruption of the traffic flow and make adjustments to the operations to prevent the queues from reoccurring.
+The contractor shall immediately implement appropriate mitigation strategies whenever traffic congestion reaches an excess of XX minutes to prevent congestion from escalating beyond this delay threshold.
+If disruption of the traffic flow occurs and traffic is backed up in queues equal to or greater than the delay time threshold listed above, then the contractor shall immediately review the construction operations which contributed directly to disruption of the traffic flow and make adjustments to the operations to prevent the queues from reoccurring.
 Traffic delays may be monitored by physical presence on site or by utilizing real-time travel data through the work zone that generate text and/or email notifications where available.
 The engineer monitoring the work zone may also notify the contractor of delays that require prompt mitigation.
 The contractor may work with the engineer to determine what other alternative solutions or time periods would be acceptable.
+When a Work Zone Analysis Spreadsheet is provided, the contractor will find it in the electronic deliverables on MoDOT's Online Plans Room.
+The contractor may refer to the Work Zone Analysis Spreadsheet for detailed information on traffic delays.